fossabot/Discord-Discrim-Seeker/README.md

 ## How to get an user token?

-Firstly, open the Discord console by pressing CTRL + SHIFT + I (COMMAND + SHIFT + I on Mac).
+First, open the Discord console by pressing CTRL + SHIFT + I (COMMAND + SHIFT + I on Mac).
 Then, navigate to the "Network" tab and press F5 to reload your page/client:

 ![console](https://discordhelp.net/image/network-refresh.png)

 After doing refreshing the page with the network tab open, follow these steps (in order):

 In the "Filter" search box, type "/api" (without quotes).

 Click "applications" as highlighted in the below image.

 If not already selected, select the headers tab (highlighted in below image).

 Your Discord token can be found near the bottom of the headers tab, after "authorization:".
 We again stress that you must keep this private.

 In the below image, each step is labelled:

 ![token](https://discordhelp.net/image/api-search-authorization.png)